 listen to the the fetters falling that bind you high and low

 The last line leaves us with hope as it talks of being released from chains.
-If the assertion that this poem is about the tortured feelings experienced during war time perhaps this last line symbolises the feelings felt when the war is over.
+If the assertion that ‘It’s Raining’ is about the tortured feelings experienced during wartime perhaps this last line symbolizes the feelings felt when the war is over.

 About Guillaume Apollinaire